Patrowl/PatrowlDocs/README.md

 Please [open an issue on GitHub](https://github.com/Patrowl/PatrowlDocs/issues) if you'd like to report a bug or request a feature.
 We are also available on [Gitter](https://gitter.im/Patrowl/Support) to help you out.

 If you need to contact the project team, send an email to <getsupport@patrowl.io>.

+# Security contact
+Please disclose any security-related issues or vulnerabilities by emailing security@patrowl.io, instead of using the public issue tracker.

 # Copyright
 Copyright (C) 2018 Nicolas MATTIOCCO  ([@MaKyOtOx](https://twitter.com/MaKyOtOx) - nicolas@greenlock.fr)